Mackrics/pages/blog/joy-of-programming.md

 gym routine.
 These "products" do not need to be perfect and will likely not be used by anyone but you.

-> "Let's build some happy little trees." @bobross
+> Let's build some happy little trees. @bobross

 These happy little programs are the perfect opportunity for you to learn something new and embrace the mindfulness of programming.
 Writing a program which have already been written by someone else is not a waste of time, it is an essential part in the learning process and appreciating the craft behind well-written programs.

 The program can be as simple or extensive as you want it to.
 It could be a program with hard-coded values, or a highly flexible programs.
 It is a program